0xjacobb/bitcoinstatistics/README.md

 4. Open your database with Postico and check if data is there.
 You should find: *test, test, test@test.com*

 ### Deploy to Heroku
 The App is already deployed on Heroku.
-Following you will finde the work flow how I did that.
+Following you will find the work flow how I did that.
+Note: Example below decribes the process of deploying to a production (prod) app called *bitcoinstatistics*.
+You could add a second staging app (stage) *bitcoinstatistics-stage* with a *stage* remote.
+For that change "prod" to "stage" or similiar word.

 1. ```pip install gunicorn```
 2. Create new App on Heroku: ```heroku create bitcoinstatistics```